Bidirectional Consistency Models: Introduction

-This issue has been recently addressed by consistency models (CMs) \citep{song2023consistency, song2023improved} which directly computes the integral from any given time step to the PF ODE trajectory’s starting point.
-Building on top of CMs, \citet{kim2023consistency} introduced the Consistency Trajectory Model (CTM), which estimates the integral between any two time steps along the trajectory towards the denoising direction.
-Through these approaches, the consistency model family enables image generation with only a single Number of Function Evaluation (NFE, i.e., number of network forward passes) while also offering a trade-off between speed and quality.
+This issue has been recently addressed by consistency models (CMs) \citep{song2023consistency, song2023improved}, which directly compute the integral of PF ODE trajectory from any time step to zero.
+Similar to CMs, \citet{kim2023consistency} introduced the Consistency Trajectory Model (CTM), which estimates the integral between any two time steps along the trajectory towards the denoising direction.
+Through these approaches, the consistency model family enables image generation with only a single Number of Function Evaluation (NFE, i.e., number of network forward passes) while offering a trade-off between speed and quality.

 On the other hand, unfortunately, the inversion tasks remain challenging for DMs.
-First, the generation process in many DMs \citep{ho2020denoising, karras2022elucidating} is stochastic and hence is non-invertible; second, even for methods that employ a deterministic sampling process \citep{song2020denoising}, inverting the ODE solver relies on the assumption of local linearization, necessitating more iterations for a small reconstruction error; third, although CMs and CTM accelerate generation by learning the integral directly, this integration is strongly non-linear, making the inversion process even harder.
+First, the generation process in many DMs \citep{ho2020denoising, karras2022elucidating} is stochastic and hence is non-invertible; second, even for methods that employ a deterministic sampling process \citep{song2020denoising}, inverting the ODE solver necessitates at least hundreds of iterations for a small reconstruction error; third, although CMs and CTM accelerate generation by learning the integral directly, this integration is strongly non-linear, making the inversion process even harder.